Chippewa River State Trail: Eau Claire to Caryville

 The trail travels through a forest near the ghost town of Porterville.

-After the trail passes under Wisconsin State Highway 85, the quality of the pavement diminishes.
-Watch for frequent bumps, and occasional holes and depressions in the blacktop.
-It is a straight shot west on the trail as it traverses farm fields for 4.5 miles to Caryville.
-The trailhead there has a parking lot, information kiosk, self-registration station, and restrooms.
+The trailhead in Caryville is located on the west side of Wisconsin State Highway 85.
+Caution is required when crossing this highway.
+The trailhead has a parking lot, information kiosk, self-registration station, bike rack, picnic tables, and restrooms.
 A small grocery store (Luer’s) next to the trailhead carries a range of necessities, food, and drink.
 The Caryville traihead is accessed from Wisconsin State Highway 85.
-From Phoenix Park in Eau Claire, the trail travels 11.5 miles to Caryville.

 Map of trailheads and addresses along this section of the trail.